-“How much does an association management software implementation really cost?”
+“How much does an association management system implementation really cost?”
 This can be a difficult question to answer, but it’s one of the most common ones we’ve heard in the last 25+ years.
-It is especially hard to say for associations who haven’t updated their AMS software in years and aren’t aware of current pricing trends.
+It is especially hard to say for associations who haven’t updated their AMS in years and aren’t aware of current AMS pricing trends.

 We can offer you three things quickly, today.